Tamerbekir/tamer-sql-employee-tracker/README.md

 # Tamer - SQL Employee Tracker

 ## Description
-This application allows a company to keep track of their employees, their roles/titles, their departments, as well as their salaries and managers using MySQL within a users command terminal.
-The Employee Tracker gives the user the ability to view all of their data, such as all of their employees, departments and roles/titles.
-Using the Employee Tracker, a user is able to change the role of an employee, create a new employees and assign them a role and department as well the option to make them a manager or assign them one.
+This application allows a company to keep track of their employees, their roles/titles, their departments, as well as their salaries and managers using MySQL within a user's command terminal.
+The Employee Tracker gives the user the ability to view all of their data, such as all of their employees, departments, and roles/titles.
+Using the Employee Tracker, a user can change the role of an employee, create ,new employees and assign them a role and department as well as the option to make them a manager or assign them one.

 # Table of Contents